 - Theft of equipment that stores PHI

-- Office break-in
+- Physical office break-in

 - Sending PHI to the wrong person or business partner

 Which violations that your company is most at risk for depends on the nature of your business and relationship with patients and their data.
 That’s why it’s critical to work with a HIPAA compliance partner to determine what measures you need to put in place or improve.

 The HIPAA Breach Notification Rule requires that any affected patient or customer be notified that their PHI may have been stolen, compromised, or even merely exposed to such risk.
 How and when you need to notify customers depends on the nature of the breach.
 First, you need to have processes in place in case what HIPAA defines as a minor breach takes place.

 A minor or smaller breach is one that affects fewer than 500 individuals within a single jurisdiction.
 The HIPAA Breach Notification Rule mandates certain actions be taken in this instance.
 You’ll need to gather all data on minor breaches that occur throughout the course of a year and report them to regulators within 60 days of year’s end.
 Affected individuals must also be notified within 60 days of then when the breach took place.

 Prepping for a Meaningful Breach

 On the other hand, a meaningful breach is one that affects over 500 people within a given jurisdiction.
 Meaningful breaches need to be reported to the Department of Health and Human Services Office of Civil Rights (HHS OCR) within 60 days of the actual occurrence.
 You should also be ready to notify affected parties upon immediate discovery of the breach.

 Moreover, meaningful breaches need to be reported to local law enforcement agencies immediately.
 You will also need to coordinate with local media agencies and organizations as a part of notifying affected parties.
 While meaningful breaches are rare, part of your HIPAA compliance journey is making sure you have all the resources in place in case such a breach does occur.